 Church Times continues to maintain its position as the leading Anglican weekly newspaper.
-Subscriptions and advertising continue to be positive.
+Subscriptions continue to be positive and have increased over the year thanks to increased resources for readers and digital requirements during lockdown.
 The website and app are well used.
 All issues since the first in 1863 are available in digital format as part of the subscription or as a separate purchase.
-The cost of the app to users is part of the paper subscription, it can be purchased directly from Apple or from the HymnsAM website.
+The cost of the app to users is part of the paper subscription, it can be purchased directly from Apple or from the HA&M website.
 Other publications are continuing to develop in print and digital form.
+Ordinands continue to get a free subscription during training.